-Did you know that there’s a particular cutting-edge museum hidden inside the KITTE Department Store in Tokyo?
-The small historical museum Intermediatheque, jointly run by the University of Tokyo and Japan Post, contains several antiquities and specimens that the university has accumulated since the 19th century.
-Due to its unusual location, it is often referred to as a “hidden curiosity cabinet.”
+Did you know that there’s a cutting-edge museum hidden inside the KITTE Department Store in Tokyo?
+Intermediatheque, a small museum jointly run by the University of Tokyo and Japan Post, contains several antiquities and specimens owned by the university since the 19th century.
+Due to its unusual location, it has been given the nickname of “hidden curiosity cabinet.”

-Intermediatheque (IMT) is located within the JP Tower in Tokyo’s Marunouchi district.
-The museum showcases permanent exhibits about scientific and cultural heritage accumulated by the University of Tokyo since 1877.
+Intermediatheque (IMT for short) is located within the JP Tower in the heart of Tokyo, the Marunouchi district.
+The museum showcases permanent exhibits about various pieces of scientific and cultural heritage owned by the University of Tokyo.
+The museum also hosts educational programs and events, which bring together different aspects of art and science such as geography, mathematics, archaeology, biology, engineering, anatomy, and modern art.

-Intermediatheque is a kid-friendly museum, as they have an educational program for school children called “Academic Adventure.”
+Intermediatheque is a museum open to children visiting, as they host educational programs for schoolchildren called “Academic Adventures.”
 Although only conducted in Japanese, this activity allows students to learn more about the exhibits in the museum.
 The museum also holds several seminars, lectures, and workshops in conjunction with their special exhibitions.

-You can easily access it from the Marunouchi Exit of Tokyo Station.
-Just look to your left and you’ll be able to see the entrance to KITTE after a few minutes’ walk.
+You can easily access it from the Marunouchi Southwest Exit of Tokyo Station.
+Just look to your left and you’ll be able to see the JP Tower building and entrance to KITTE after a few minutes’ walk.
 The entrance to the museum is on the second floor.

 The museum also has a boutique on the third floor, where you can buy original IMT products.